mendix/docs/content/refguide/send-external-object.md

 ## 1 Introduction

 The **Send external object** activity can be used to persist changes to an external object.
+It can be used to send newly created objects, or objects that have been first retrieved and then changed.

 {{% alert type="info" %}}
 The ability to send attributes using this activity was introduced in Studio Pro [9.6.0](/releasenotes/studio-pro/9.6).
-The sending of association members was added in Studio Pro [9.8.0](/releasenotes/studio-pro/9.8)
+The sending of association members was added in Studio Pro [9.8.0](/releasenotes/studio-pro/9.8), and sending a new object was added in Studio Pro [9.12.0](/releasenotes/studio-pro/9.12)
 {{% /alert %}}

 ## 2 Updatable External Entities